-Cleburne, Texas. \\\\\\\\\\\\\\\
+Cleburne, Texas.

+If you will send us three new subscribers

+we will send you the paper a year free.
+All

+GIVER," II Cor.
+9:7.

+in my mind on the above.
+I bebe contributed.

+those who heard him knlow it lieve that with all my heart, and

+"For if there be first a willing was done well.
+The first night What shall be the end of them if I know my self, I have never mind it is accepted according to he preached on "How to Study that obey not the gospel of God?" violated that passage.
+I give that a man hath, and not accord the Bible," which was very ally .
+People now hire preachers cheerfully and freely.
+In Acts ing to that he hath not," If Cor handled.
+The next two nights to say that there will be no end 20:35 the Spirit says: "Remem-8:12.

-If you will send us three new subscribers Brother Denton will find where Paul ever can help much in that way if they will in my mind on the above.
-I be- be contributed. lieve that with all my heart, and "For if there be first a willing was done well.
-The first night the propounded by the apostle: "What shall be the end of them 20:35 the Spirit says: "Remem- 8:12. ber the words of the Lord Jesus, How much did Brother A God."
-He showed that to walk in error."--Present Truth Meshow he said, it is more blessed have and how much did Brother with God we had to walk as senger (Adventist). to give than to receive."
+his subject was, "Walking with of the wicked, but some have ber the words of the Lord Jesus, how he said, it is more blessed have and how much did Brother with God we had to walk as senger (Adventist). to give than to receive."
 We see B have?
 Now let us read the God directs.
-This is a subject We challenge our Advent from the above that God expects 13th verse and look at Brother that the Sunday school brethren neighbor to point out a single blesses us when we give.
+This is a subject from the above that God expects 13th verse and look at Brother that the Sunday school brethren neighbor to point out a single his children to give, and we, in A and Brother B: "For I mean can't handle and bring in the preacher who teaches turn, feel sure he loves and not that other men be eased and Sunday school, letting them be there will be no end of the wickblesses us when we give.

-"GOD LOYETH A CHEERFUL the widow to support and noth- the meeting closed with a full | CULLINGS AND COMMENTS GIVER," II Cor.
-9:7.